osohq/oso/docs/reference/polar-syntax.rst

   ["polar", "lang", "oso"]
   ["oso", ["polar", "lang"]]

 Lists may have any length.
+List membership can be determined using :ref:`in-operator`.

 .. _dictionaries: